SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_26128_DIV807.md

 ## About

 This protocol can be used to monitor and control any ETL Systems 26128 DIV807 module.
-A **TCP/IP** connection is used in order to succesfully retrieve and configure the settings of the device.
+A **TCP/IP** connection is used in order to successfully retrieve and configure the settings of the device.

 ## Installation and configuration